nealbarshes/nealbarshes.github.io/VAHoustonVascularService/index.md

 ### Expectations for Daytime Intern #1 ("consultant intern")
-Top priority: inital evaluation of new inpatient consults.
+<b>Top priority:</b> inital evaluation of new inpatient consults.
 This includes:
 1. Vascular surgery consults 24/7.
 2. New diabetic foot infection consults (not previously seen by a surgical team at MEDVAMC for the infected site in question) on <b>Tuesdays</b>, <b>Fridays</b> and <b>Saturdays</b>.
 3. Diabetic foot infection consults for patients previously seen by our team for infection 24/7.